tedkotz/csvjinja/README.md

 # csvjinja
-A python tool to generically apply the contents of a CVS file to a Jinja2 template.
+A python tool to generically apply the contents of a CSV file to a Jinja2 template.

 The data from the CSV file is read in and applied to the template as a 2 dimensional array called `sheet`.